Federal Acts

 Director Mou Xinsheng

-Provisions of the Customs of the People’s Republic of China on the Procedures for Handing Administrative Penalty Cases
+Measures of the Customs of the People’s Republic of China for the Administration of the Unit Consumption in Processing Trade

 Article 1